dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 }
 ```

-However we’d like all the **menu item circles** to have an opacity of 1 so that the menu circle style always matches the circles in the visualization.
+However we’d like all the **menu item circles** to have an opacity of 1 so that the menu circle style always matches the circles in the visualisation.

 You’ll: